Mindwtr

 Pricing

 Mindwtr is free and open-source.
-No subscription, no account, no limits.
+No subscription, no premium tier, no account required, no feature limits.
+The source code is available on GitHub.

 Pros

-- ✓True local-first — complete privacy and data ownership
+- ✓True local-first storage — complete data privacy and ownership

 Cons

-- ✗Smaller feature set than OmniFocus or Todoist
+- ✗Smaller feature set than OmniFocus or Things

 Community & Support